If you’ve been around here for a while you might be surprised to see a recipe for Instant Pot black beans.

 After randomly acquiring 20+ pounds of pinto beans last year (long story), I began playing with them in my Instant Pot.

-I found that when I soak them AND pressure cook them, they felt a lot better in my stomach.
+I found that when I soak them AND high pressure cook dry beans, they felt a lot better in my stomach.
+Good news!
 And honestly, beans have always been easier on my system than things like wheat, corn, and oats.

 I’ll leave it at that.
 Long story short — my site really isn’t strictly paleo, nor are we as a family.
 Sometimes I’ll use that label for recipe I post because it’s easier than saying “grain-free, dairy-free, naturally-sweetened”.

-And, I think a good Instant Pot Tex-Mex Black Bean recipe should be a staple if they work for you, too!
+I think a good Instant Pot Mexican-Style Black Beans recipe should be a staple if they work for you, too!
+I think everyone needs at least one delicious beans recipe.

-Do I need to soak black beans before cooking them in an Instant Pot?
+Do I need to soak dry black beans before cooking them in an Instant Pot or electric pressure cooker?

 Technically, no. But, please do.